 The East of England is an established hub for the oil and gas industry and a large base for major and international businesses.
 With a strong local workforce and vast relevant experience, the region has maintained its reputation as a national centre for offshore activity.
 The region’s oil and gas industry consists of more than 500 companies who directly employ 2,100 people and a further 13,200 indirectly.
 Find out more here.

 The region boasts complimentary engineering, project management and environmental expertise which can readily be used by the nuclear industry.
 In the East of England EDF Energy operates Sizewell B power station which employs 575 staff and 250 contracting partners.
 Sizewell B is scheduled to operate until 2035 but this could be extended by a further 20 years.
-EDF Energy has completed Stage One of its pre-application consultation for the proposed Sizewell C project which would be capable of supplying power to some 5 million homes and would employ 900 staff when operational.
+EDF Energy has completed Stage Four of its consultation for the proposed Sizewell C project which would be capable of supplying power to some 5 million homes and would employ 900 staff when operational.
 Find out more here.

 Many of the structures producing oil and gas have a limited lifespan, often 25-40 years, and an increasing number are due to be taken out of service.
 When redundant, they must be removed and disposed of, ensuring that the surrounding area is safe from environmental contamination.
 Decommissioning has become a major business within the oil and gas industry and is a lengthy and high cost operation.
 Find out more here.